 - A rewarding act is to help another succeed.
 Another’s success does not mean your failure.
 There is space for all of us to bloom.

-- Gossip and judgement helps only the gossiper to momentarily feel better about themselves.
+- When we gossip it only helps us to momentarily feel better about ourselves.
 Compassion and empathy forms connections and helps people heal.

 - Don’t be in a rush to make money.
 Put energy into being of value to your clients.
 Money will come.